membraneframework/unifex/pages/creating_unifex_natives.md

 typedef struct nested_struct_t nested_struct;
 ```

-The name of enum will be translated to PascalCase, specific options will be translated to MACRO_CASE.
+The name of enum will be translated to PascalCase, specific options will be prefixed with enum name and translated to MACRO_CASE.

 Remember, that in `C` it is forbidden to make a cyclic chain of containment in the way, that it was made above.